codefellows-seattle-javascript-401d16/lab-28-29-todo/lab-steve/README.md

-## Lab-Steve Lab-29 Documentation - React Cowsay Browser App
+## Lab-Steve Lab-29 Documentation - React Note Manager

 ### This app is built on the MERN stack utilizing webpack and creates a note creator and list with the ability to delete and update notes.
 A note is updated by double-clicking on its content.